zzonyo/trust-docs-test/source/index.html.md

 # WebSocket interface for system status updates

- - System status updates subscribing ：wss://api.hbdm.com/center-notification
+ - The websocket url of system status updates is : wss://api.hbdm.com/center-notification

-##  Subscribing system status updates
+##  Subscribe system status updates

 ### After successfully establishing a connection with the WebSocket API, users could send data in the following format to the server to request data: